 Two things before you start mixing your way to holiday punch heaven:

 - There is one step to do the day before you make the punch.

 It’s easy.
 You just have to toast some cinnamon sticks in a pan and put them into a bottle of bourbon.
 Do not miss this step.
 It makes a HUGE difference in the flavor of the resulting libation.

 - The recipe calls for Malmsey Madeira.

 Madeira is a fortified Portuguese wine made in the Madeira Islands.
 It is produced in a variety of styles, ranging from dry to sweet and is generally sipped alone as an aperitif or dessert beverage depending on the style.
 Malmsey Madeira is the richest and sweetest style of Madeira and is made with Malvasia grapes.
-You should be able to find Malmsey Madeira at pretty much any wine store—the least expensive variety I could find locally was around $27, but it’s worth it once you taste the drink.
-Also, you won’t use the entire bottle—even if you make a double batch of the punch as I suggest—so you’ll have some left to sample and enjoy.
+If you can’t find the Malmsey, you can substitute another rich, sweet Madeira.
+When I recently found myself in a pinch, I substituted cream sherry.
+I think the punch was a tad less sweet, but my guests all still raved about it.